 Then, when you are ready to prepare your margaritas, pull the pineapple cubes from freezer and allow to soften a little.

 Using a juicer, squeeze all four limes and strain the juice to remove any seeds or pulp.

 Step Two: Add the Sugar

-Add the sugar to the fresh-squeezed lime juice and stir until it has completely dissolved.
+This step is optional, but I find it helps lessen the tartness of the lime juice and pineapple.
+Add the sugar (to taste) to the fresh-squeezed lime juice and stir until it has completely dissolved.

 Step Three: Blend

 Place the pineapple cubes and the mint in a blender in alternating layers.
-Then pour the pineapple juice, tequila and Cointreau over the layers.
+Then pour the pineapple juice, tequila, lime juice, and Cointreau over the layers.

 Blend on high until you get a ‘creamy’ consistency.

 If you choose to salt (or sugar) the rims, simply rub lime wedges over glass rims and then dip in salt or sugar.
 I recommend a salt rim for alcoholic margaritas and a sugar rim for the non-alcoholic option (see below).

 Now pour your margaritas into salted/sugared glasses (see my tips below on getting the perfectly salt-rimmed glass).